 The Path Forward: Committing to Equity

-ECFC will continue promote equity for children in immigrant families, and to elevate the importance of funding to support these families by providing shared learning and other programming.
-More specifically, ECFC commits to sharing our social capital, engaging in policy and advocacy, and investing in leaders of color and immigrants, including Black immigrants as part of the path forward.
+ECFC will continue to promote equity for children in immigrant families, and to elevate the importance of funding to support these families by providing shared learning and other programming.
+Specifically, we are committed to sharing our social capital, engaging in policy and advocacy, and investing in leaders of color and immigrants, including Black immigrants as part of the path forward.
 We welcome our ECFC members and the broader philanthropic community to partner with us as we move to implement these three commitments.

 Acknowledgements